Joyce696/Twitter-Sentiment-Analysis-Project/README.md

 # Twitter-Sentiment-Analysis-Project on the Labour Party Presidential Candidate of Nigeria, Peter Obi.
 All data used for this analysis was generated from twitter user    [link](https://twitter.com/PeterObi)
 At the time of this Analysis Peter Obi has two thousand and fifty five(2055) tweets. and two million seven hundred thousand(2,700,000) followers.

 The Analysis was carried out with python and libraries like  tweepy, TextBlob, WordCloud, panda, numpy, re and Matplotlib was used to generate, clean and visualize data generated from twitter.
-The Analysis also included the percentage of Sensitivity and Polarity expressed in tweets and this was also represented in charts.
+The Analysis also included the percentage of Sensitivity and Polarity expressed in tweets and this was also represented in charts as shown [Project Code](https://github.com/Joyce696/Twitter-Sentiment-Analysis-Project/blob/8d4da38039969093fb206f0fb197c9896506e497/Twitter%20Sentiment%20Analysis%20(3).ipynb)